thinkb4/tech-debt-as-industrial-waste/README.md

 ## The "discovery"

-It's hard to talk in terms of "world wide software industry" before the early 90's if we consider "industry" as a production system for a large [consumer base](https://en.wikipedia.org/wiki/Customer_base) (**Microsoft Windows** was released on [November, 1985](https://en.wikipedia.org/wiki/Microsoft#1985%E2%80%931994:_Windows_and_Office) and **Classic Mac OS** in [January, 1984](https://en.wikipedia.org/wiki/Classic_Mac_OS)) but still, at that time, a lot of amazing high-level programming languages like COBOL or Fortran were already there––for decades––and many genius minds were around and thinking how to make things better; and they already had a clear understanding of the consequences of producing **"not-quite-right-code"**.
+It's hard to talk in terms of "world wide software industry" before the early 90's if we consider "industry" as a production system for a large [consumer base](https://en.wikipedia.org/wiki/Customer_base) (**Microsoft Windows** was released on [November, 1985](https://en.wikipedia.org/wiki/Microsoft#1985%E2%80%931994:_Windows_and_Office) and **Classic Mac OS** in [January, 1984](https://en.wikipedia.org/wiki/Classic_Mac_OS)) but still, at that time, a lot of amazing high-level programming languages like COBOL or Fortran were already there—for decades—and many genius minds were around and thinking how to make things better; and they already had a clear understanding of the consequences of producing **"not-quite-right-code"**.

 ## The Metaphor